Seo Hyun-chul

-Seo Hyun-chul (Korean: 서현철, born 19 May 1965) is a South Korean theatre, film and television actor.
-He is known for his supporting roles in various TV series and films.
-His better known works are: 2013 medical drama series Good Doctor, 2017 TV series Revolutionary Love, 2019 thriller series Woman of 9.9 Billion, and 2021 action-comedy film Mission: Possible.
-In 2022, he is appearing in Thirty-Nine.
+Seo Hyun-chul (Korean: 서현철, born 19 May 1965) is a South Korean theater, film and television actor.
+He is known for his supporting roles in several television series and films notably, the medical drama Good Doctor (2013), the film Mission: Possible (2021), and the action-comedy series Good Boy (2025).

 Career

 Seo debuted in 1994 ln play Hwang Gu-do.
 Since then he has appeared in about 110 stage and musical plays.
 He made his TV debut in 2010 series Cinderella's Stepsister, whereas his film debut was in the film Finding Mr. Destiny in the same year.